-After being continuously jostled in the crowd in the stupefying heat of a north Indian city, my friend and I caught a shared motor rickshaw with 6 or 22 other ladies.
+After being jostled in the crowd in the stupefying heat of a north Indian city, my friend and I caught a shared motor rickshaw with about 14 other ladies.
 Being packed like sardines in the rick was better than fighting the crowds who were carrying idols through the streets.
 The word “cacophony” was made for this place!

 This decade old memory flooded to my mind this morning as I was listening to today’s podcast of Crossway’s M’Cheyne reading plan of the Bible.
 (This is a post for another time, but I absolutely love listening to the Word this way!)

 These words from Psalm 107.23-32 jumped out at me.
 Look at this: